plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 Amidst the sweet fragrance of ripening plums, over 300 educators from Europe and afar gathered in late August to rest, renew, and connect within and with each other.
 Apart from the Dharma talks offered by Sr. Dinh Nghiem, Br.
 Phap Ly and Sr. Chan Duc, there was also a panel of teachers sharing about the three pillars of Wake Up Schools, sangha-building and the importance of beginning with the teachers themselves.
 Joost Vriens, one of the four panelists, wrote <a href="#my-path-to-wake-up-schools">an inspiring article</a> in this issue of the newsletter about his journey with Wake Up Schools and his experience in this retreat.

-At the end of the retreat, a number of lay friends stayed back to help the brothers and sisters harvest the plums for drying and making jam, a specialty everyone can enjoy at breakfast when staying at Plum Village.
+At the end of the retreat, a number of lay friends stayed back to help the brothers and sisters harvest the plums for drying and making jam, a specialty everyone can enjoy at breakfast when staying in Plum Village.

 <div style="height: 0.171em"></div>